Why Use Mulch for the Vegetable Garden

 Coconut or cocoa coir is another mulch you can get for your garden.
 It is also fairly acidic and can raise ph. levels in the soil.
 It’s renewable so it’s a great choice for the environment though, so it can still be a contender.
 It’s a great mulch, as well as all the acidic mulches, for azaleas, blueberry, and rhododendrons that love acidic soil.

 Compost can be a great mulch that is spread across the top of your garden soil.
-It adds nutrients, retains moisture and you can make it yourself in your compost bin.
+It adds nutrients, and retains moisture and you can make it yourself in your compost bin.
 Just like with any decomposed mulch, worms and other beneficials in the soil will mix the compost into the soil for you and distribute it.
 Worms are hard workers in the garden.

 Leaves make a wonderful mulch for the vegetable garden.
-You can mulch them up with your lawn mower or mulcher, or you can leave them whole.
+You can mulch them up with your lawnmower or mulcher, or you can leave them whole.
 One drawback of not mulching them up first is that if you get strong winds, they will blow them off your beds.
 Most years leaves have worked fine in their whole state, but this past winter, the winds were crazy and whipped them out of several of our beds.
 As leaves decompose, they add wonderful nutrients and are great at retaining moisture.
 They are one of my favorite mulches and are readily available for free.
 Drive around on trash day and pick up bags of leaves that people leave by the curb.

 Mulched grass has is also readily available for free.
 It can be used as mulch once it’s dry.
-You don’t want to use green grass on your gardens, it has too much nitrogen and will burn the plants, but once it’s dry, it’s perfect.
+You don’t want to use green grass in your gardens, it has too much nitrogen and will burn the plants, but once it’s dry, it’s perfect.

 Wheat straw is our favorite kind of mulch for the vegetable garden.
 It’s easy to get one bale and bring it home in our SUV or car.
 It’s kind of expensive here, but one bale will do several garden beds.
 I love the way it looks on the beds and it breaks down nicely.
 Don’t forget never to use hay.
 Hay is full of seeds that will germinate in your vegetable garden.
 Straw has a few seeds here and there but does not create a big problem in the garden.